-Clients (hosts or cluster nodes) registered to the Gremlin Control Plane will show as active targets available for attacks.
+Hosts are bare metal or virtualized systems (including cluster nodes) that are available for experiments.
 In the Web UI, users can filter selected hosts based on their tags, and select individual hosts by their

-When host clients first authenticate, they will appear on the hosts page in the
+api.gremlin.com over port 443.
+When the agent authenticates, its host will appear on the hosts page in the

 Idle state.
-If the host does not resume polling in the next twelve (12) hours the host will be automatically deleted from our systems.
+If the host does not reconnect in the next twelve hours, the host will be automatically deleted from our systems.
+If the agent reconnects after this happens, the host will be recreated as if it was a new host.

-Users also have the option to manually revoke access to the Gremlin Control Plane for a host client.
-In this case the host will be put into a
+Users also have the option to manually revoke a host.
+In this case, the host will be put into a

 As of version